 - What types of contracts must go through Purchasing?

 - The following are examples of contracts that must go through Purchasing:

 - Contract for services, i.e. window washing, auto repair

 - Consulting Agreement, i.e. engineer, architect

 - Hiring of outside counsel

 - Revenue contracts

 - Agreements to license the use of UNLV’s name, trademarks, or indicia of ownership for any purpose other than merchandise for the Department of Athletics.
-For Department of Athletics’ merchandise licensing go to - http://www.unlv.edu/web/unlv-licensing-program.
+For Department of Athletics’ merchandise licensing, go to - the UNLV Licensing Program page.